 Rolfing is for everyone.
-All bodies have some degree of disorder and compensation in their structure; therefore all adults of any age who suffer from any limiting physical discomfort may benefit from Rolfing SI, as long as there are no signs of a nervous disorder or a deeper pathology.
+All bodies have some degree of disorder and compensation in their structure.
+Therefore all adults of any age who suffer from any limiting physical discomfort may benefit from Rolfing.
+The prerequisite is that there are no signs of a nervous disorder or a deeper pathology.

-Rolfing SI may offer the benefits of enhancing overall body conditioning and functionality.
-Whether you are athletic, perform tasks with repetitive-motion in daily activity, or are just looking to feel more “at home” in your body, Rolfing SI sessions may restore flexibility, increase balance, revitalise energy and leave you feeling more comfortable in your body.
+Whether you are athletic, perform tasks with repetitive-motion in daily activity, or are just looking to feel more “at home” in your body.

-Rolfing SI can also be helpful to those who find that their physical limitations prevent them from attaining a higher level of emotional well-being.
-It can serve as an educational resource that allows them a more intimate and comfortable relationship with their body.
+Rolfing can help people who find that their physical limitations prevent them from attaining a higher level of emotional well-being.
+It can serve as an educational resource that allows a more intimate and comfortable relationship with the body.

 Communication between the client and the Rolfer and the skills of the Rolfer are essential in order to reduce or eliminate any potential discomfort.

-A general guideline for the vast majority clients of Rolﬁng SI is that the intensity experienced is transitory, moving quickly from brief intensity to a decrease in sensation and ﬁnally to an easing of long-standing holdings which can prove both profound and transformative.
+A general guideline is that the intensity experienced is transitory.
+From brief intensity to a decrease in sensation and ﬁnally to an easing of long-standing holdings.
+This can prove both profound and transformative.

-Rolfing SI is not a substitute for osteopathy and chiropractic.
+Rolfing is not a substitute for osteopathy and chiropractic.

 In chiropractic, the overall idea is to work more directly on the vertebrae of the spine and other bony structures in order to release and treat mechanical restrictions.
 Both chiropractic and osteopathy use high velocity, low amplitude manipulations.

-Rolfing SI employs a deep and sustained touch in manipulations and exclusively focuses on balancing connective tissues and fascia which surrounds all muscles, organs and joints, and create the overall structure (shape) of the body.
-This in turn changes the alignment of the bones, overall structure and functionality.
+Rolfing employs a deep and sustained touch in manipulations and exclusively focuses on balancing connective tissues and fascia.ints, and This in turn changes the alignment of the bones, overall structure and functionality.

-Rolfing SI is unique in seeking to organise and lengthen the body around a vertical line.
+Rolfing is unique in seeking to organise and lengthen the body around a vertical line.

-Rolfing SI recognises that restrictions at any level of the human organism can be reflected at all other levels, therefore when addressing a particular restriction the Rolfer looks at the whole body in order to find the primary cause, which usually is away from the site of restriction or pain, “Where you think it ease, it ain’t”.
+Rolfing recognises that restrictions at any level of the human organism can be reflected at all other levels.
+Therefore when addressing a particular restriction the Rolfer looks at the whole body in order to find the primary cause, which usually is away from the site of restrictions or pain.
+“Where you think it ease, it ain’t”.

 Rolfers are educators.
 In each session, they seek to impart insights to the client, develop awareness and understanding of the body, to help clients make the work their own.
 The Rolfer’s job is to make himself obsolete, by empowering the clients to take charge of their own physical wellbeing.

-Most clients receive the treatment in comfortable underwear.
+Most clients receive their Rolfing session in comfortable underwear.
 It is important for the practitioner to be able to assess the client’s physical structure and see the changes that occur during and between sessions.
 It is essential that the client feels comfortable, therefore if you are not comfortable being in your underwear, for women a two-pieced swimsuit or low rise running shorts or yoga-type stretchy shorts and sports bra (preferably with thin straps) are also suitable.
 For men, boxers are also suitable.
-You will be covered by a blanket while receiving the treatment on the table.
+You will be covered by a blanket while receiving your Rolfing session on the table.

 Each session focuses on freeing restrictions or holdings trapped in a particular region of the body.
 The Rolfer maintains a holistic view of the client’s entire system during each session, thus ensuring that the transformational process evolves in a comfortable and harmonious way.